-We searched Yelp to find a spot for an early dinner, and ended up at Savage’s Ale House.
+After a little bit of shopping, we looked for a dinner spot.
+We searched Yelp and ended up at Savage’s Ale House (it was just okay).
 We picked this spot because it had my lucky pre-race meal on the menu — a toasted and loaded club sandwich with a side of sweet potato fries!

-After fueling up, we headed back to the church.
+After dinner, we headed back to the church.
 I laid out all of my race clothes, triple-checked my race bag, and got everything organized for the tenth time before getting ready for bed.
-Before falling asleep, I called Alan and thought about my goals for the next day.

-5:45 A.M.
 We loaded up the car and headed to the race.
-The starting line was only 1.5 miles away so Leah dropped me at the transition area so I could get ready while she parked the car.
+The starting line was only 1.5 miles away so I got dropped off at the transition area so I could get ready while she parked the car.

-6 A.M.
-I began to set up my transition area for the race.
+I set up my transition area for the race.
 I layed everything out, organized all of my supplies, and checked everything at least three times.
-I felt confident in preparing my transition area because I practiced in my two previous triathlons, both of which taught me what not to do.

-6:45 A.M.
 The transition area closed so I headed down to the beach for the start of the race!
-Prior to the race, I hung out with Leah, Ruth, and Thomas!
-(Two dear friends from college, Ruth and Thomas, drove hours just to cheer me on in the race!!)
+Prior to the race, I hung out with a few friends who came to support me!
 I took the time to eat another snack and hydrate as much as possible.